 To reinforce our commitment to combating slavery and trafficking, we have implemented the following policies, which set out our zero-tolerance approach to modern slavery, both within our own operations and our supply chain:

-(a) We have superseded the Responsible Sourcing Policy with our Ethical Trading Policy which applies to all our operations and those in our supply chain.
+- Our Ethical Trading Policy applies to all our operations and those in our supply chain.
 This Policy makes specific reference to our zero-tolerance stance on modern slavery.

-(c) We have a robust supplier set up process when engaging with new suppliers, contractors and business partners to ensure that they are aware of and will adhere to our Ethical Trading Policy and to assess the likelihood of slavery or trafficking existing in those organisations and what measures are already in place to combat those risks.
-Our supplier set up process is currently under review to drive further efficiency in pursuit of our change for even better strategy.
+- We have a robust supplier set up process when engaging with new suppliers, contractors and business partners to ensure that they are aware of and will adhere to our Ethical Trading Policy and to assess the likelihood of slavery or trafficking existing in those organisations and what measures are already in place to combat those risks.
+We continuously strive for further process efficiency in pursuit of our “Change for Even Better” strategy.